How much does Will Smith get paid per movie?

 Q: Does Will Smith receive a percentage of the movie’s profits?

-A: In some cases, actors negotiate a deal that includes a percentage of the film’s profits in addition to their base salary.
-While it is unclear whether Smith opts for this arrangement, it is not uncommon for top-tier actors to secure a share of the box office success.
+A: In some cases, actors negotiate a percentage of the film’s profits in addition to their base salary.
+While it is unclear whether Smith follows this practice, it is not uncommon for A-list actors to secure a share of the box office success.

 Q: Are there any exceptions to Smith’s high salary?

-In conclusion, Will Smith’s paychecks for his movie roles are undeniably impressive, with figures ranging from $20 million to $40 million.
-As one of the most bankable stars in Hollywood, Smith’s talent and star power continue to command top dollar.
-Whether he’s portraying a superhero, a charismatic con artist, or a dramatic real-life figure, his performances consistently captivate audiences worldwide.
+In conclusion, Will Smith’s earnings per movie are undeniably impressive, with figures ranging from $20 million to $40 million.
+As one of Hollywood’s most bankable stars, Smith’s talent and star power continue to command top dollar in the industry.
+Whether he’s portraying a superhero, a charismatic con artist, or a troubled genius, his performances consistently captivate audiences worldwide.